 // Operators choose with one env var.
 Switch modes any time.

-A claim is filed for a loss on August 15.
-The policy was retroactively endorsed on August 10.
-The adjuster needs to know what was visible to them on August 13.
-Most CMSes can't tell that story honestly.
-Ours can — every state of your site is a fact in a graph that can never lose history, indexed by what was true when and what you knew when.
+Most CMSes can't answer that question.
+StaticOwl can — because every state of your site is a fact in a bitemporal graph that can never lose history, indexed separately by what was true and what you knew when.
+Full architecture for compliance officers →

 Built on InvariantDB.
 Every record carries valid-time (when it applied in the real world) and transaction-time (when you recorded it).
 The claim-on-August-15 / endorsement-on-August-10 question is a single query — not a subpoena-response archaeology project.
 Same primitive answers backdated contract amendments, predated trades, retroactive HIPAA changes.